khendrat/CourseraJHUCourse3/CodeBook.md

 1. Create a molten data frame (narrow form) from the data set in Course 3 Master.txt using the melt function.
 2. Summarize the average of each variable for each subject by applying the mean function within the dcast function.

+# R function to create all these.

+run_analysis.r